GizzZmo/CyberEditor/README.md

 # CyberEditor - AI-driven autocomplete with support for all modern languages, with plug ins support, like compilers, text to speech etc.

+## Features and Technologies
+The repository employs TypeScript as its core language and Node.js as the runtime environment.
+Key features include a modular structure for scalability, a sandboxed plugin host for security, and an extensible autocompletion system.
+It uses modern paradigms like async/await and ES Modules, while implementing structured error handling for robustness.
+The architecture supports extensibility with an example plugin and autocompletion logic.
+Additionally, GitHub Actions is configured for CI/CD workflows to maintain code quality and automate builds.

 This initial implementation will focus on:

 Project Structure: A professional, scalable folder structure.
 Core Systems (in microcosm): Demonstrating the architectural ideas (Text Buffer, Plugin Host).
 Modern Paradigms: Using TypeScript, async/await, and ES Modules.
 Robustness: Implementing structured error handling.
 Extensibility: A working (though simplified) plugin and autocompletion system.
 CI/CD: A basic GitHub Actions workflow for continuous integration.
 The chosen technology for this prototype is TypeScript running on Node.js.
 It provides the strict typing needed to model these complex systems and allows for a quick, standalone demonstration without needing a full GUI framework.

 Step 1: Project Setup and Structure